shrynx/nodify/packages/nodify-core/README.md

     // access the config here
     // also process.env.NODE_ENV can be accessed using env
     // and customize it as you wish
-    // finally remember to return the modified config return config;
+    // finally remember to return the modified config.
+    // by default during dev process.env.NODE_ENV is 'development'
+    // and during build process.env.NODE_ENV is 'production' return config;
   },
 };